raghavmecheri/viper/Proposal.md

 The standard library will consist of data structures such as stacks, queues, hash maps, etc.
 Viper will use imperative-style control-flow mechanisms such as the for loop and while loop.
 Viper will also use if/else/elif statements.
 Viper will be able to perform addition, subtraction, multiplication, division, compare (greater than, less than, equals), modulus, powers, concatenation, and increment/decrement.
+We will also have arrays and tuples of primitives.
+Just like in OCaml, tuples can also contain elements of multiple datatypes.
-We will also have arrays of primitives, and an array of `char` types would constitute a string.
+An array of `char` types would constitute a string, and we plan to implement a `string` class in our standard library.

 ## Keywords